NYPL/historical-minecraft/README.md

 corresponds to a height of 12 on the Minecraft map.
 (This avoids problems with void fog.)

-Then, the script generates enough chunksto hold the map.
+Then, the script generates the world and enough chunks to hold the map.
 It creates a wall of glass around the map area.
 It then generates a pillar of stone at every (x,z) coordinate covered by the map.
 The height of each pillar is controlled by the elevation bitmap, and the block at the top of each pillar is controlled by the feature bitmap.

+The world is a "superflat"-type world whose terrain consists entirely of air blocks.
+This ensures that venturing outside the glass-encosed map area will not cause Minecraft to generate new terrain.

+To avoid discolored grass, the biome of every (x,z) coordinate on the map is set to Plains (for a survival-mode map) or to Ocean (for a creative-mode map).

 #Related Links
 Various related projects and helpful docs.